matthaeusheer/coding_practice/README.md

 ```
 cp_cpp/
   src/
+    ...source files...
+    CMakeLists.txt
-    Holds all source code (TODO: split into sub-packages and src/ include/ dirs if this grows larger).
+    [Holds all source code (TODO: split into sub-packages and src/ include/ dirs if this grows larger).]
-  include/
-    Solutions to interview questions from Cracking the Coding Interview (utilizes data_structures package).
   tests/
+    ...test source files...
+    CMakeLists.txt
-    Unit tests using Google Test.
+    [Unit tests using Google Test.]
 ```
 ### Installation
 Make sure to have CMake >3.5 and a decent C++ compiler installed, e.g. GNU 5.4.
-All dependencies (such as Google Test) are handled by the CMakeLists.txt files in place so following the standard build procedure (mkdir build; cd build; cmake ..; make) should build everything.
+All dependencies (such as Google Test) are handled by the CMakeLists.txt files in place.
 To build the project do (inside ```cp_cpp```)
 ```
 mkdir build
 cd build